 - ½ cup cocoa powder, sifted (see Recipe Notes)

 - 1 tsp pure vanilla extract

-- In a small pot set over medium-high heat, mix water and sugar until dissolved.
-Bring to a simmer.
+- In a small pot set over medium-high heat, mix water and sugar until it's dissolved.
 Reduce heat to low and simmer for 3 minutes, stirring regularly.

 - Stir in cocoa powder and salt, and continue stirring and simmering for about two more minutes or until cocoa powder is all dissolved and mixture is smooth and slightly thickened.

-- Store chocolate syrup in a jar in the refrigerator.
+- Store the chocolate syrup in a jar in the refrigerator.